The-Devoyage/mongo-filter-generator/README.md

 ## Features

-This package automatically transforms requests from client applications into filters for mongo.
+This package automatically transforms requests from client applications into filters for mongo, allowing you to search for and paginate nested results across Apollo Federated graphql sub-schemas.

 - Standardizes filters for requests made from client to api.
-- Less logic in api filters as it is all reusable.
+- Less logic in api filters and reducers.
 - More control over each property of each document.
 - Easy to install, setup, and implement with minimal code.

 ## Example Query

-After adding the few lines of setup boilerplate code to your API, the client instantly will be able to request filtered documents without hassle.
+After adding the few lines of boilerplate code to your API, the client instantly will be able to request filtered and paginated documents from the server without hassle.

 The following query/variable combination returns accounts that: